scherrer-joshua/mnypot/termProject/README.md

 Page 1 is a drop-down menu where users can choose their state of residence

 Page 2 has two different elements:
-	-A pie chart which shows the breakdown of the chosen state's 2016 tax revenue, divided up into 5 main areas:
+- A pie chart which shows the breakdown of the chosen state's 2016 tax revenue, divided up into 5 main areas:
-			-Property Taxes
+	- Property Taxes
-			-Income Taxes
+	- Income Taxes
-			-Sales Taxes
+	- Sales Taxes
-			-Licensing Taxes
+	- Licensing Taxes
-			-Other Taxes
+	- Other Taxes
 - A response form which allows the user to enter, from a 0-100 scale, what proportion of the pie should be spent across 11 different general areas:
-			-Infrastructure
+	- Infrastructure
-			-Education
+	- Education
-			-Healthcare
+	- Healthcare
-			-Libraries
+	- Libraries
-			-Public Transportation
+	- Public Transportation
-			-Economic Development
+	- Economic Development
-			-Parks and Recreation
+	- Parks and Recreation
-			-Pension/Health Benefits for Public Employees
+	- Pension/Health Benefits for Public Employees
-			-Assistance to Low-Income Households
+	- Assistance to Low-Income Households
-			-Corrections
+	- Corrections
-			-Urban Housing
+	- Urban Housing

 Page 3 is a final pie chart which shows the aggregated results of the user responses for the particular state that was chosen, along with a button that takes the user back to page 1, giving them the opportunity to record another response.